 They are free of all Earthly afflictions.

-The spirit becomes free to journey to a spiritual realm where it can reunite with loved ones who have previously passed and experience a time of great rejoicing and celebration.
+The spirit is set free to journey to a spiritual realm where it can reunite with loved ones who have previously passed away, experiencing a time of great joy and celebration.

 They can see and hear us better than before.